-The Association of Public Television Stations and the National Cable Telecommunications Association announced a 10-year agreement committing cable system operators nationwide to carry multicast digital signals from local public broadcasters.
+The Association of Public Television Stations and the National Cable & Telecommunications Association Monday announced a 10-year agreement committing cable system operator nationwide to carry multicast digital signals from local public broadcasters.

-The agreement covers pre- and post-analog switchoff.
-Before stations relinquish spectrum used for their analog service, cable systems with 750MHz or more of activated channel capacity, offering HD or other digital programming, commit to carry up to four streams of free non-commercial digital broadcast programming from one public TV station in the market in addition to that station’s analog signal.
+The agreement covers pre- and post analog switchoff.
+Before stations relinquish spectrum used for their analog service, cable systems with 750MHz or more of activated channel capacity offering HD or other digital programming must commit to carrying up to four streams of free non-commercial digital broadcast programming from one public TV station in the market in addition to that station’s analog signal.

 After analog switchoff, cable systems with that much capacity offering HD programming will carry free non-commercial digital programming of each public television station in the market that’s entitled to analog must-carry rights.
 This includes up to four streams of free non-commercial digital HD and SD programming and associated material.
 The only limitation pertains to duplicate material.

-Cable systems with 750MHz of available capacity will implement the agreement within 180 days of its ratification.
+Cable systems within 750MHz of available capacity will implement the agreement with 180 days of its ratification.
 Ratification by MSOs representing 80 percent of cable subscribers and public television stations in markets with 80 percent of U.S. TV households must occur within 60 days of approval by the boards of the APTS, PBS and the NCTA.
-The PBS and NCTA boards of directors are expected to take action on the agreement this week.
+The NCTA and PBS board of directors are expected to take action on the agreement this week.

-The Federal Communications Commission is expected to take up digital must-carry during a meeting Feb.
-10. Out-going chairman Michael Powell has made his opposition to the concept of extending must-carry obligations to broadcasters’ multicast channels well-known in the past.
+The FCC is expected to take up digital must-carry during a meeting Feb.
+10. Outgoing Chairman Michael Powell has made his opposition to the concept of extending must-carry obligations to broadcasters’ multicast channels well known.
 Reports have indicated that he may have a majority of commissioners on his side to settle the matter in a manner that most broadcasters would find to be unfavorable.